BrunoSSantana/BrunoSSantana/README.md

 # Who is BrunoSSantana?

-Welcome to my GitHub profile, my name is Bruno Santana, I am 23 years old and I am a web development student.
-A technology enthusiast and how it can change people's lives for the better. that's why I am so passionate about this area in which I decided to dedicate myself.
+Welcome to my GitHub profile, my name is Bruno Santana.
+I'm 23 years old and currently studying web development.
+I'm an technology enthusiast and how it can change people's lives for the better. that's why I am so passionate about this area in which I decided to dedicate myself.

 <!--
 **BrunoSSantana/BrunoSSantana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.